lamps-wg/kyber-certificates/draft-ietf-lamps-kyber-certificates.md

-* The `both` format contains both the seed and expanded private key, allowing for interoperability; some may want to use and retain the seed and others may only support expanded prviate keys.
+* The `both` format contains both the seed and expanded private key, allowing for interoperability; some may want to use and retain the seed and others may only support expanded private keys.

 When encoding an ML-KEM private key in a `OneAsymmetricKey` object, any of these three formats may be used, though the `seed` format is RECOMMENDED